Experiences & Case Studies - Safe and Sound Protocol

 • Recurring feelings of exhaustion

 Sofie believed that her symptoms were psychological in nature.
-She had never before told anyone - or herself - that the problems were also physically anchored.
-This misunderstanding had significantly shaped her years of help-seeking process.
+She had never before told anyone—or even herself—that the problems also had a physical basis.
+This misunderstanding had significantly shaped her years-long journey to seek help.

 Treatment course